wadewegner/wadewegner.github.com/_posts/2018-01-02-using-salesforce-dx-with-trailhead.md

 git push origin master
 ```

-And then you'll have a nice repo of your code refer to in the future: [https://github.com/wadewegner/th-trailblazerapp](https://github.com/wadewegner/th-trailblazerapp)
+And then you'll have a nice repo of your code to refer to in the future: [https://github.com/wadewegner/th-trailblazerapp](https://github.com/wadewegner/th-trailblazerapp)

 Hope this helps!

+P.S.
+Thanks to George Murnock for literally finding (and pointing out) hundreds of typos.